CSA (Community Supported Agriculture)

 Through seasonal subscriptions, growers provide CSA members with weekly fresh vegetable selections.
 The result?
 Just picked-fresh, locally grown produce; vegetables grown for flavor, not shelf life; and a vibrant local farm economy.

-Serenbe Farms provides organic CSA veggie shares for weekly subscribers on the farm to local subscribers and at the Underwood Hills neighborhood on the Westside of Atlanta.
+Serenbe Farms provides organic CSA veggie shares for weekly subscribers on the farm.

 Why join our CSA program?

 -Freshness and quality of produce.
 Just picked, selected for flavor, handled with care, and grown on well balanced soils, your food will be at the pinnacle of freshness and quality.
 47 out of 50 CSA members in our 2010 survey rated our quality as excellent.

 -Support local farmers and your local economy.
 When supporting local businesses, you are developing community and keeping your dollar in the local economy.